How We Build Homes

 Straightforward, Friendly Process

-When you're building a custom home in the Service Area, it helps to have a crew you can count on.
-And at NIB, that Culture of Accountability.
-Our projects aren't track homes – they're highly customized builds that depend on steady communication, careful planning, and a team that owns every step from start to finish.
-Here's how our five basic steps come together to keep your home on track and built the way it should be.
+Building a custom home in the Service Area means finding a crew you can count on — at NIB, that starts with our Culture of Accountability.
+Our projects aren't track homes – they're highly customized builds that depend on steady communication, careful planning, and a team that owns every step.

 How Will NIB Bring My Custom Home From Idea